 The question invites the citizens to rethink their negative attitude toward Caesar and to recall their past love.
-The pause allows the citizens to discuss what they've heard, and actively engage with Antony's ideas.
+The pause allows the citizens to discuss what they've heard, and actively engage Antony's ideas.
 Their comments indicate they are being persuaded, as one citizen declares "there is much reason in his sayings," and another says "Caesar has had great wrong."
 A third onlooker thinks aloud: "He would not take the crown; / Therefore 'tis certain he was not ambitious."
+(Act 3, Sc.
+2, Lines 118-25).
 Antony is well attuned to his audience throughout the entire speech, and doubtless he deliberately paused at this point to eavesdrop on the people's reactions.
-If this seems too manipulative, recall that Antony has already deceived the audience with his claim that he will not praise Caesar and he now disingenuously adds that he is not trying to disprove Brutus' words.
+If this seems too manipulative, recall that Antony has already deceived the audience with his claim that he will not praise Caesar, and he now disingenuously adds that he is not trying to disprove Brutus' words.

-Throughout his oration Antony engages with the audience and gives himself an opportunity to learn their state of mind.
+Throughout his oration Antony interacts with the audience and gives himself an opportunity to learn the people's state of mind.
 Some interactions are physical.
-He asks their cooperation in forming a circle around Caesar's body, which they willingly do.
-When he changes his location, he asks them for leave to descend, and gets their positive reaction.
-The physical interplay gives Antony feedback from their body language; he will be able to tell if their cooperation is grudging and resentful, or readily and freely granted.
+He asks the crowd's cooperation in forming a circle around Caesar's body, which they willingly do.
+When he changes his location, he asks for leave to descend, and gets their positive reaction.
+The physical interplay gives Antony feedback from their body language; he will be able to tell if their cooperation is grudging and resentful, or freely and gladly given.

-More significantly, Antony and the audience verbally interact a dozen times, allowing

-Antony regularly to assure himself that the audience is following his argument and turning to his point of view.
+More significantly, Antony and the audience verbally interact a dozen times, allowing Antony regularly to assure himself that the audience is following his argument and turning to his point of view.
 Several interactions center on Caesar's will.
 Antony feigns a reluctance to read it to the people, while hinting at its contents, and they insist that he read it.
 Before he reads the will, he elicits an expression of support from the crowd that clearly signals he has won them over:

-Antony: I fear I wrong the honorable men

-Whose daggers have stabb'd Caesar; I do fear it.

-4th Cit: They were traitors: honorable men!

-Citizens: The will! the testament!

-Sec.
-Cit: They were villians, murderers.
+Antony: I fear I wrong the honorable men Whose daggers have stabbed Caesar.
+I do fear it.
+4th Plebeian: They were traitors.
+Honorable men!
+Plebeians: The will! the testament!
+2nd Plebeian: They were villians, murderers.
 The will!
-Read the will.37
+Read the will (Act 3, Sc.2, Lines 163-68).